-- The jumbo size frames require a longer clay roller.
-A typical 6" long clay roller can be used with the regular size rolling frames, although it will overlap only the inner edges of the frame, so a 7" long roller is a better option.
-And a 10" or 11" long clay roller is needed for the wider jumbo size frames.
+- The jumbo-size frames require a longer clay roller.
+A typical 6" long clay roller can be used with the smaller, narrower rolling frames, although it will overlap only the inner edges of the frame, so a 7-inch roller is a better option.
+For the wider, jumbo-size frames, you'll need either a 10-inch or 11-inch roller.

 UltraLite Beehive Kiln (120V) Product Review

 The UltraLite Beehive Kiln from JEC Products, Inc. is a multi-use "trinket kiln" that's extremely useful for metal clay artisans.
 It's more versatile than torch-firing and less expensive than buying a full-size kiln.
-Best of all, it's a purchase you won't outgrow even after you purchase a full-size kiln (or if you own one already), because you'll still use the UltraLite for enameling and for keum-boo (applying 24k gold foil to your fired metal clay pieces with heat and pressure).
-And if you buy the optional temperature controller, you also can use it for granulation, fusing silver, and fusing glass.
+Best of all, it's a purchase you won't outgrow even after you purchase a full-size kiln (or if you own one already), because you'll still use the UltraLite for enameling and for keum-boo (an ancient method of diffusion bonding 24k gold foil to silver metal, using heat and pressure).
+If you buy the optional temperature controller, you can also use it for granulation, fusing silver, and fusing glass.

 - The UltraLite is significantly less expensive than most full-size kilns.

-- The UltraLite beehive kiln uses much less electricity than a full-size kiln, and costs about 7 times less to run.
+- The UltraLite beehive kiln uses much less electricity than a full-size kiln, and costs about seven times less to run.

-In an e-mail exchange with JEC Products' John Chabrian, he told me that "The UltraLite uses only 250 Watts of electricity compared to the 1700 Watts used by the larger box kilns.
-This equates to operating costs that are 7 times lower."
+In an e-mail exchange with JEC Products' John Chabrian some years ago, he told me that "The UltraLite uses only 250 Watts of electricity compared to the 1700 Watts used by the larger box kilns.
+This equates to operating costs that are seven times lower."